 Intake protocol and veterinary care timeline for detained dogs and cats.

-(1) At intake, an intake form detailing
+(1) At intake, an intake form detailing the animal's condition

-contact information for the person(s) who picked up, and any identifying features of the animal.
+the person(s) who picked up, and any identifying features of the animal.
 Copies of said intake form will be provided to the

 City Office, Public Works, and Public Safety, as well as being located in the shelter for volunteer use.

 (2) As soon as reasonably possible upon intake, flea/tick and worming medications

 shall be given appropriate to species and size/weight.
 Medications will be kept available in the shelter and provided by a

 Public Works employee or shelter volunteer.

 the legal 72 hour stray hold, the animal shall receive a well check and any basic testing and preliminary vaccinations recommended

 and provided by a licensed veterinarian, subject to funding availability.
 Extension provisions may be made in the event of

 weekends and holidays.
 All veterinary care shall be approved by City Manager or Public Works Director via signature on the

 animal's kennel form prior to care being provided.

 Manager or Public Works Director via signature on the animal's kennel form prior to an animal being altered.